-A few years back, we visited the Olympic Peninsula in Washington State and have been dying to get back to the PNW ever since!
+A few years back, we visited the Olympic Peninsula in Washington State and have been dying to get back to the Pacfici Northwest ever since!
 There is so much to explore in this region of the U.S. and visiting just once, or even twice, isn’t nearly enough.
 During our most recent visit, we visited the San Juan Islands to fulfill a dream of seeing orcas in the wild.
 We explored both San Juan Island and Orcas Island before taking the ferry back to Anacortes on mainland Washington where we then drove south onto peaceful Whidbey Island.
+There’s so much to discover in the PNW, but for now, we’ll focus on fun things to do on Whidbey Island.

 Where is Whidbey Island?

+First let’s discover, where is Whidbey Island?
 Whidbey is one of many gorgeous islands in Washington State, located between the Olympic Peninsula and the western border of the state.
 It forms the northern boundary of Puget Sound, and although Whidbey is completely surrounded by water, you can drive onto the island from mainland Washington via the Deception Pass bridge near Anacortes.
-It is also possible to take a 35-minute ferry ride from Port Townsend (Olympic Peninsula) to the town of Coupeville.
+It is also possible to take a 35-minute ferry ride on the Whidbey Island Ferry from Port Townsend (Olympic Peninsula) to the town of Coupeville.
 If you were to come directly from Seattle to Whidbey Island, it’s less than an hour’s drive to Mukilteo where you would catch a 30-minute ferry to Clinton (South Whidbey Island).
 With all of these easy transportation options it’s no wonder why Whidbey (and its sister island, Camano) are considered to be “The Shortest Distance to Far Away“.

 Discover Deception Pass State Park